Renee Walker: Concept and creation

 Wersching previously had worked together with 24 crew members on a failed television pilot titled Company Man.

 She was cast for the part of Renee Walker a week before filming began, saying that "they spent a long time trying to figure this role out.
 They toyed with the coldness of her and went back and forward a lot."

 "The story is being told from her point of view," reveals the show's executive producer, Howard Gordon.
 "She is somebody who has probably pressed up against the limitations of what's been allowed [according to the law].
 Her soul is in balance in the question.
 Is it worth doing whatever's necessary at the personal price it extracts?"

 Characterization

-Renee is tough and strong-willed and has been shown to disobey orders or push the limits of the law when she believes such actions are necessary.
+Throughout the series, Renee is portrayed as tough and strong-willed and has been shown to disobey orders or push the limits of the law when she believes such actions are necessary.
 Throughout Day 7, she takes in what Jack Bauer does and gradually becomes more rogue and puts justice before the job.
 When first meeting Jack, Renee is reluctant to do things that Jack Bauer would do in order to get what they need (such as torture), but by the end of Day 7, she resorts to torture in order to get the answers that she needs.